-Our total oil and natural gas output in September was 2.88 million barrels of oil equivalent per day (boed), of which 2.75 million boed produced in Brazil, while 130,000 boed abroad.
-This is a 1.4 percent increase in the company's total production compared to August.
+In April, our total oil and natural gas output was 2.72 million barrels of oil equivalent per day (boed), of which 2.60 million boed produced in Brazil and 130,000 boed abroad.

 Our net income reached R$4.45 billion in the 1Q17, reversing the loss posted in the same period a year ago.
 This reflects our operating performance, despite the lower demand for oil products on the Brazilian market.